Duke of Somerset: Seymour creation and 17th century claim to revert to Beaufort creations

 Sir Edward Seymour, 6th baronet of Berry Pomeroy (1694–1757) became the 8th Duke of Somerset in 1750.
 The 1st baronet was (Sir) Edward Seymour (1556–1613), son of Edward Seymour (1527/1535–1593) who was the 1st Duke's eldest son and of Catherine Seymour (née Filliol).
 He was a seventh-generation descendant of the 1st Duke.
-The 4th Baronet had been speaker of the House of Commons during the reign of Charles II and he moved the family home from Berry Pomeroy Castle in Devon to Bradley House in Maiden Bradley.
+The 4th Baronet had been speaker of the House of Commons during the reign of Charles II and he moved the principal family seat from Berry Pomeroy Castle in Devon to Bradley House in Maiden Bradley.

-Upon this Duke's death he was succeeded by his eldest son Edward Seymour (1717–1792).
+Upon this Duke's death, he was succeeded by his eldest son Edward Seymour (1717–1792).
 He died unmarried and was succeeded by his brother Webb Seymour (1718–1793) who became the 10th Duke.
-His son Edward Adolphus Seymour (1775–1855) was a noted mathematician and became the 11th Duke upon his father's death.
-He changed the family name to St. Maur, but Seymour was still very often used.
+His son Edward Adolphus Seymour (1775–1855) was a notable mathematician and became the 11th Duke upon his father's death.
+He changed the spelling of the family name from Seymour to St. Maur, but the pronunciation was unchanged, and both spellings remained in use.